TCLee-tech/Google-Challenge-Labs/Build a Website on Google Cloud Challenge Lab/Build a Website on Google Cloud Challenge Lab.md

 Some FancyStore, Inc. standards you should follow:

-- Create your cluster in REGION
+- Create your cluster in REGION (eg. us-east4)

 - Naming is normally *team-resource*, e.g. an instance could be named **fancystore-orderservice1**.